Saturday, January 9, 2016

 Contiued from the post Baba Baidyanathdham, Deoghar, Jharkhand.

-Way uphill to Tapovan,Deoghar,Jharkhand
+Way uphill to Tapovan, Deoghar,Jharkhand

 From Baidyanathdham Temple the distance of Navlakha Mandir is 2.5 km and that of Tapovan is 14 km.
-We hired a taxi for these visits and the driver suggested that we should first visit Tapovan then in the return journey to the Navlakha Temple because it is better to get back from Tapovan before evening.
+We hired a taxi for these visits and the driver suggested that we should first visit Tapovan and then on the return journey to the Navlakha Temple because it is better to get back from Tapovan before evening.
 We agreed.

 A view of shops near parking at